BoF meeting title

 'Champion initiatives' like the EOSC in Europe bear the potential to accelerate the transition towards a new culture of exchanging and sustaining FAIR-enabled data at the global level.
 The EOSC aims at an agile process able to adapt to dynamic changes in the data universe.
 This meeting will bring together science and research stakeholders from Europe and beyond to discuss the following:

-- How about business and revenue models to sustain FAIR data in the EOSC?
+- Business and revenue models to sustain FAIR data in the EOSC and other relevant initiatives globally

-- What are the role of and opportunities from international partnerships to share resources, save costs and increase efficiencies?
+- Opportunities from international partnerships to share resources, save costs and increase efficiencies

 Additional links to informative material related to the group